UWRealityLab/xrcapstone21sp-team1/docs/blog8.md

 <hr>

 ### What we accomplished
 This week, we began work on the capture the flag mode.
-Specifically, we finished work on a new map and NavMesh, as the capture the flag mode needs a more open field than classic mode.
-We also began working on implementing the new ruleset and finished integrating the networked menus from last week.
+Specifically, we finished work on a new map and NavMeshes, as the capture the flag mode needs a more open field than classic mode.
+We also finished integrating the networked menus from last week with the classic mode demo.
 Next week, we plan to finish up classic mode and begin working on another game mode.

 #### The capture the flag map
 We found another 3D model online that we plan on using as the map for the capture the flag mode.
 Here is a screenshot of what the map looks like inside the game: